 The Center for the Built Environment (CBE) has developed a cost-effective, web-based survey that takes approximately ten minutes to complete.
 The survey is intuitive and streamlined, preserves the confidentiality of respondents, and controls access in order to maintain data integrity.

-Open communication between building occupants and managers/owners.
+Open communication between occupants and management.

 See how your building or portfolio of buildings compares to others.

-Assess how new technologies and design strategies impact occupants.
+Assess new technologies and design strategies.